VladyslavFilatov/VladyslavFilatov/README.md

 I'm Vladyslav Filatov!

-As a Junior Front-End Mobile App Developer, I am passionate about building mobile apps that make a difference.
-I have experience working with React Native.
+As a Front-End Mobile App Developer, I am passionate about building mobile apps and websites that make a difference.
+I have experience working with React Native and React js.

 In my work, I collaborate with experienced developers to design and implement features, write clean and efficient code, and ensure app functionality and stability through testing and debugging.